-Most dogs love peanut butter.
+Most puppies and dogs love peanut butter.
 Dolly loves it, although it does make me giggle when she gets a bit stuck in the roof of her mouth and keep licking at it.
 But how old does your puppy need to be before you can let them try peanut butter?

 Peanut butter has become a common tool for dog owners that want to bribe their animal into doing something they hate.
 I bet you’ve not escaped the viral video of the woman who put peanut butter on her forehead for her dog to lick as a distraction while their owner cuts their nails?
-It is weird but it gets results.
+It is an interesting tactic but it gets results.

 Peanut butter is easy to use and accessible.
 But, is there a risk that we’re overusing it as a treat and ignoring some risk factors.
 Could it actually be dangerous to our puppies?

-However, you have to look into finding the very best versions that are safe for consumption.
-Some contain dangerous ingredients.
-Also, make sure it is just a small and occasional treat to avoid potential health issues down the line.
-You don’t want to do with weight gain issues or spells of diarrhea.
+You have to look into finding the very best kinds of peanut butter that are safe for consumption.
+Some brands contain dangerous ingredients.
+Also, make sure it is just a small and occasional treat for your puppy to avoid potential health issues down the line.
+You don’t want to have issues with weight gain or spells of diarrhoea.

-Ideally, you don’t want to give puppies peanut butter any time before they are 6 weeks old.
-Waiting even longer until they are more developed isn’t a bad idea either because of the oils and proteins in the butter can be hard to digest.
-At 6 weeks old, your pup should be much better at handling solid foods so a little peanut butter treat now and then won’t do much harm.
+You don’t want to give puppies peanut butter any time before they are 6 weeks old.
+Waiting even longer until they are more developed is a better idea because of the oils and proteins in the butter can be hard to digest.
+At 6 weeks old, your pup should be weaned and able to handle solid foods so a little peanut butter treat now and then won’t do much harm.
 But, it is important that this really is just a small amount and that your dog doesn’t eat the wrong kind.

 If you do decide to use peanut butter as a treat for your dog when they are old enough, it is vital that you get a kind that is completely safe for them to eat.
 They can’t lick any old product off of a treat – or your head – as some may contain problematic ingredients.
 Watch out for the following when you next purchase peanut butter.